Drug Interactions between divalproex sodium and Tylenol

 - Divalproex sodium is used to treat the following conditions:

-- Tylenol is a member of the drug class miscellaneous analgesics.
+- Tylenol is in the drug class miscellaneous analgesics.

 - Tylenol is used to treat the following conditions: